sterny5/sterny5/Project3_code1.md

 ```

 ### Converts columns to numerical value
+> When the data frame above is made, substring does not know to make the column numeric.
+To do the math required later, these columns must be converted to numeric, as is done below.
 ```{r}
 NumColumns <-c("Atom_serial_number", "Residue_sequence_number", "Temperature_factor")
 AtomDF[, NumColumns] <- lapply(NumColumns, function(x) as.numeric(AtomDF[[x]]))
 ```

-## Generates dataframe for secondary structures
+## Generates data frame for secondary structures

-### uses substring to identify secondary structures to add to dataframe
+### Converts pdb file into data frame of secondary structures using substring
+> The pdb file also contains information for the secondary structures alpha helices and beta sheets.
+This information is placed into a data frame using substring, similarly to how the atom data frame was generated.
 ```{r}
 columns <- c("Type", "Chain", "ID#", "Start", "End") secondaryDF <- data.frame(matrix(nrow = 0, ncol = length(columns)))